-For example, I had him stop last week and pick up 2 cauliflower at 2 for $5, 2 x 3 lb bags of red onions for $1.97 ea and an 8 lb bag of apples for $5.97!
+For example, I had him stop last week and pick up two cauliflower at 2 for $5, 2 x 3 lb bags of red onions for $1.97 ea, and an 8 lb bag of apples for $5.97!

 The whole week’s groceries were less than $15!

-By keeping me away from the stores, I don’t get the opportunity to shop my WANTS, we only get our NEEDS.
+By keeping me away from the stores, I don’t get the opportunity to shop for my WANTS; we only get our NEEDS.

-I can buy loads of flats of assorted berries and skip the tropical fruits when I shop direct with a grower.
+I can buy loads of assorted berries and skip the tropical fruits when I shop direct with a grower.

-I find that by the time I have cut my grocery list twice…I am down to 1/3 of what I originally had on the list.
+By the time I have cut my grocery list twice, I am down to 1/3 of what I originally had on the list.

-Talk about waste not want not!
+Talk about waste; want not!

-Still, I have been known to temporarily tap a high interest savings account and then have to scramble to try to re-pay my borrowings before the year-end.
+Still, I have been known to temporarily tap a high-interest savings account and then have to scramble to try to repay my borrowings before the year’s end.

-I’ll also have 8 registered account transfers between institutions over the next three months with a whole bunch more coming up in the fall.
+I’ll also have eight registered account transfers between institutions over the next three months, with more coming up in the fall.

 I guess there’s no rest for the wicked!
 LOL

-They also have yogurt on the breakfast bar so I always grab one for my evening snack.
+They also have yogurt on the breakfast bar, so I always grab one for my evening snack.

-Budget Report #2
+2 Budget Report

-April proved to be a busy month for us (and an expensive one too)!
-My husband finally got some overtime hours back, but it wasn’t until the end of April, so May will be better for income.
+My Husband finally got some overtime hours back, but it wasn’t until the end of April that May would be better for income.

 Isn’t this always the way with home renovations!?

-– My husband finally got some overtime hours back
+– My Husband finally got some overtime hours back

 – We paid for a weekend getaway with the kids (which we’ll be enjoying in May)

-– Our actual food expense was a little closer to our monthly budget
+– Our actual food expense was a little closer to our monthly Budget

-– We spent over our budget by $400
+– We spent over our Budget by $400

-– We’ve had to adjust what we’re doing on our bathroom reno to fit our budget better
+– We’ve had to adjust what we’re doing on our bathroom reno to fit our Budget better

-Budget Report #3
+3 Budget Report

 Here’s my April submission:

-Current Status: 111% to Budget
+Current Status: 111% of the Budget

 Where to start for this month?

-However, I had a few family visitors over this month from the states and they always like to eat out.
+However, I had a few family visitors this month from the States, and they always like to eat out.

 I should trust those more, but it was the first time I was using these apps quite a bit.

-I’m hoping to keep this going while on Maternity leave, but we’ll see how that goes since my pay gets cut 55%.
-Another good thing is that my tax refund is getting deposited in a few days so I can pay off my credit card.
+I hope to keep this going while on Maternity leave, but we’ll see how that goes since my pay gets cut by 55%.

-Budget Report #4
+4 Budget Report

-My little blurb: going very raw and putting ourselves out there with real numbers this month! this was our first month with vehicle payments so its been a change for us.
+My little blurb: going very raw and putting ourselves out there with real numbers this month!
+This was our first month with vehicle payments, so it’s been a change for us.

 We are working on trying to catch up on our power bill after a few pricey months this winter that we were not prepared for.